What Is Neurogenic Bladder?

 - Pee on a schedule.
 You might avoid accidents if you urinate at certain times of the day.

 - Take medicine.
-There are drugs that can relax bladder muscles and stop spasms.
+Some medications can relax bladder muscles and stop spasms.

-- Lose some weight.
+- Keep a healthy weight.
 Extra body mass can add pressure to your bladder.

 - Change your diet.
-Caffeine, alcohol, spicy foods, dairy, artificial sweeteners, chocolate, citrus fruit, and other foods can irritate your system.
+Things like caffeine, alcohol, spicy foods, dairy, artificial sweeteners, chocolate, and citrus fruit can irritate your system.